Tearsheet

 AI Analysis | Feedback

-• The global automotive seals and gaskets market was valued at approximately USD 26.2 billion in 2024 and is projected to grow at a compound annual growth rate (CAGR) of 4.7% between 2025 and 2034.
-Another estimate places the global market at USD 31.5 billion in 2025, forecast to reach USD 49.8 billion by 2035 with a CAGR of 4.7%.
+• The global automotive seals and gaskets market was valued at USD 26.2 billion in 2024 and is projected to grow to USD 39.3 billion by 2034.

 AI Analysis | Feedback

-Cooper-Standard (CPS) is anticipated to drive future revenue growth over the next 2-3 years through several key strategies and market trends:
+Cooper-Standard (CPS) is anticipated to drive future revenue growth over the next 2-3 years through several key initiatives and market trends:

 AI Analysis | Feedback